-It's designed to give you the tools to guide and support a young person applying to study at university or college in 2024, through their decision-making and the UCAS application process.
+It's designed to give you the tools to guide and support a young person consider all their options, including starting a course or apprenticeship in 2026, through their decision-making, and the UCAS application process.

-If you have any questions, find out how to get in touch at ucas.com/contact-us
+If you have any questions, find out how to get in touch at ucas. com/contact-us.